Skip to main content

 Supported HTML styling elements in Advanced Document Automation:

-starts an unordered list (not using sequential numbers or letters), and <li>
+<ul> starts an unordered list (not using sequential numbers or letters), and <li> for each bullet

 point or list item)